jmillanacosta/e-learning_module_parsing/README.md

 - Notebook as a dashboard/app
 	- Standalone dashboards with a focus on tweaking and visualizing some model
-	- Interactive modules students can use to test their own scripts Pictured: [Interactive Machine Learning](https://github.com/tirthajyoti/Interactive_Machine_Learning)
+	- Interactive modules students can use to test their own scripts.
+Pictured: [Interactive Machine Learning](https://github.com/tirthajyoti/Interactive_Machine_Learning)

 	<a href="https://github.com/tirthajyoti/Interactive_Machine_Learning"><img src="files/example_tirthajyoti.gif" width = "350"></a>